How To Paint A Nutcracker To Match Your Color Scheme

 Painting a nutcracker in blue and white

-For the head and hands, I mixed a tiny bit of beige and pink to create a pale skin color.
+For the skin showing on the head and hands, I mixed a tiny bit of beige and pink to create a pale skin color.

-I used white and light blue for his uniform.
+I used white and light blue paint for his uniform.

 Using different shades of blue to paint a nutcracker

-The boots and the belt are painted dark blue.
+The boots and the belt are painted a dark navy blue.

-I painted the small tree in his hand light green and added a bit of metallic green to the edges of the tree’s layers.
+I painted the small tree in his hand light green and added a bit of metallic green to the edges of the tree’s layers for a bit of extra dimension and depth.

-After the last paint, I sealed the whole nutcracker with a coat of gloss sealer.
+With all the individual pieces painted and the paint dried, I sealed the whole nutcracker with a coat of gloss sealer.

 Adding Texture To The Painted Nutcracker

-At the Dollar Store, I found a few items to add texture to this nutcracker.
+After searching at the Dollar Store, I found a few items to add more texture to the Nutcracker.

 Adding faux fur for the nutcracker's hair and mustache

-I found Paint-it-yourself kits with tiny nutcrackers, and the faux fur included for their hair and beards was the perfect amount for a bit of hair (he is bald at the back) and a mustache for this guy.
+I found Paint-it-yourself kits with tiny Nutcrackers, and the faux fur included for their hair and beards was the perfect amount for a bit of hair on the sides of his head (he is bald at the back) and a bushy mustache.
+I think he looks super cute!

 Adding blue velvet ribbon and gold yarn trimming to the nutcracker